pereriksson/express-rest-api-mock/README.md

 This repo contains the following:

-**Dataset**
+**Datasets**

 This repo contains a small dataset with the following to get you started.
 The dataset can easily be expanded with new data.

-The handling of collections is completely **automatic**.
+The handling of collections is **completely automatic**.
 The only requirement for data is that there is a unique id value for each entity.

 * suppliers
 * customers